meshcloud/meshcloud-docs/docs/meshcloud.roles.md

 As a Customer Employee you can:

 * Create and delete resources within the projects that you have been granted access to by a customer admin

+## Project Roles

+Users can also be assigned different roles on project level, which is described in our [Project section](meshcloud.project.md)